Williams leads No. 11 Texas Tech over No. 20 Texas 61-55

 AP Sports Writer

-Beard’s bolt from a campus that had embraced him left hard feelings in Lubbock, and the Red Raiders fans in the building loudly booed whenever his face appeared on the arena video board.
+Clarence Nadolny added 14 points for the Red Raiders, who led by 10 with just over 3 minutes to play before the Longhorns got within 56-55 with a 9-0 run.

-“With all the respect I got for them, that was personal,” said Red Raiders guard Clarence Nadolny, who scored 14 points.
-“You don’t want to lose to the guy that left you.”
+But Andrew Jones’ long 3-pointer with 1:10 to play was the last Texas field goal and Texas Tech put the game away from the free throw line.

-Texas Tech led by 10 with just over 3 minutes to play before Texas closed to within 56-55 after a 9-0 run.
-But Andrew Jones’ long 3-pointer with with 1:10 to play was the last Texas basket of the game, and Texas Tech put it away from the free throw line.
+Texas Tech (21-6, 10-4 Big 12) has won nine of the last 11 against the Longhorns in a rivalry that has grown only more intense since Chris Beard, the coach who led the Red Raiders to the national championship game in 2019, left to take over the Longhorns program this season.

-“They don’t hand the trophy out in February.
-They do that in April.
-It’s a hurt locker room right now, but we’ll be back,” Beard said.
+Visiting Red Raiders fans packed into Erwin Center and their nonstop chants and taunts of Texas players made the game at times feel like a Texas Tech home environment.

 The game was physical from the opening tip as elbows flew, bodies hit the floor and Texas was hit with an early flagrant foul.
-Longhorns forward Dylan Disu took an elbow to the nose and left the court holding a towel over his face late in the first half but later returned..
+Longhorns forward Dylan Disu took an elbow to the nose and left the court holding a towel over his face late in the first half.

 Texas Tech twice built the lead to seven early in the second half only to see Texas claw back with 3-pointers from Jones and Jase Febres.